PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Methodology

-Airlight mainly models low-frequency atmospheric veil and color bias and is already constrained by a well-conditioned quadratic subproblem.
-Introducing an additional learnable refinement for $A$ would add poorly constrained degrees of freedom and make the decomposition between $(A,T,J)$ less identifiable, since the network could absorb errors in radiance or transmission into $A$.
-By contrast, the dominant residual errors in real images lie in the spatial structure of $T(x)$ and the complex radiance of $J(x)$, where learnable refinements are most beneficial.
-So we keep the airlight update purely proximal as shown in \cref{fig:Arch}.
+We keep $A_k=\bar{A}_k$ without learnable refinement.
+Atmospheric light mainly captures low-frequency atmospheric veil and color bias, and its update is a closed-form proximal step anchored to the previous-stage estimate.
+Adding a learnable refinement to $A$ would increase parameters in a weakly constrained branch and may amplify errors inherited from the current $J_{k-1}$ and $T_{k-1}$ estimates.
+We therefore reserve learnable refinements for $T(x)$ and $J(x)$, where residual structural and radiance errors are more pronounced, and keep the $A$ branch as a bounded proximal update.

-\textbf{Airlight proximal update.} The first step updates the airlight while keeping $J_{k-1}$ and $T_{k-1}$ fixed.
-Most classical formulations use a global airlight $A$, which works only under near-uniform illumination and haze.
-In real scenes, multiple light sources and non-uniform scattering make $A$ spatially varying, and forcing a single $A$ pushes the mismatch into $T(x)$ or $J(x)$, biasing the updates.
-We therefore model airlight as a field $A(x)\in\mathbb{R}^3$ at all stages, enabling locally adaptive updates while preserving the same scattering constraint.
-For each pixel $x$, the airlight proximal problem in Eq.~\eqref{eq:psar-prox-triple} becomes:
+\textbf{Atmospheric light proximal update.} The first step updates the atmospheric light while keeping $J_{k-1}$ and $T_{k-1}$ fixed.
+Most classical formulations use a global atmospheric light $A$, which works under near-uniform color shifts and haze.
+In real scenes, spatially varying color shifts and non-uniform scattering make $A$ spatially varying, so a single RGB vector can force illumination mismatch into $T(x)$ or $J(x)$.
+We therefore model atmospheric light as a field $A(x)\in\mathbb{R}^3$ at all stages, enabling locally adaptive updates under the same scattering constraint.
+For each pixel $x$, the atmospheric light proximal problem in Eq.~\eqref{eq:psar-prox-triple} becomes:

 which is a quadratic least-squares problem in $\mathbb{R}^3$.
-Solving the normal equation yields the closed-form update:
+Solving the normal equation yields the update:

-Here $\bigl(1-T_{k-1}(x)\bigr)$ modulates the contribution of the observation term in estimating the local airlight, while the denominator and the proximal term keep the update close to $A_{k-1}(x)$ and prevent unstable changes across stages.
+Here $(1-T_{k-1}(x))$ modulates the contribution of the observation term, while the denominator is at least $\lambda_A>0$, making the update bounded and anchored to $A_{k-1}(x)$.

-\textbf{Transmission proximal update.} With $J_{k-1}$ and $A_k$ fixed, the scattering model becomes quadratic in $T(x)$, so the update focuses on estimating how much scene radiance is preserved at each pixel under the current airlight.
+\textbf{Transmission proximal update.} With $J_{k-1}$ and $A_k$ fixed, the scattering model becomes quadratic in $T(x)$, so the update focuses on estimating how much scene radiance is preserved at each pixel under the current atmospheric light.
 For each pixel $x$, the transmission update from Eq.~\eqref{eq:psar-prox-triple} reads:

 This is a scalar quadratic in $T(x)$.
 Writing explicitly over the three RGB channels $c\in\{1,2,3\}$, the analytic solution is:

 Here $P^{(c)}(x)$, $J_{k-1}^{(c)}(x)$ and $A_k^{(c)}(x)$ denote the $c$-th components of the corresponding RGB vectors.
 The numerator combines the current scattering residual with the previous transmission $T_{k-1}(x)$, and the denominator normalizes by the local contrast between $A_k(x)$ and $J_{k-1}(x)$, yielding a closed-form, data-dependent transmission update that remains anchored to the previous stage.